FlawlessNa/Legends/README.md

 - [ ] Fix algo for returning from shop - add prints of horizontal distances and such.

 ## Performance Branch
+- [ ] Major Refactoring of Generators - needs to be easier to implement.
 - [ ] Ability to use Multiple clients within a single Engine
+  - Create a new layer "Client" within each Engine -> Each client has its own data and generators
+  - Engine now groups those "Client" and runs then asynchronously.
   - Need to have multiple instances of EngineData for 1 engine (1 instance per client)
   - Blockers/Unblockers need to be work for each client individually
 - [ ] Ability to only retrieve first action in pathfinding parser instead of entire actions